Atzen2/vnc_virtual_display_linker/README.md

 This script will let you connect an external device to your X11 server as a second monitor through VNC
 i.e. use your tablet to extend your desktop

-I have it working using Ubuntu 16.04 and an Android tablet
+I have it working using Xubuntu 16.04 and an Android phone (Samsung Galaxy A3 2017)

 ## INSTALLATION:
 `pip install dotmap`
 `sudo apt install x11vnc`

-then create a password!
-`x11vnc -storepasswd`

 ## USAGE
 - place the script anywhere
 - you might have to grant exec permissions: `chmod +x vnc_virtual_display_linker.py`
 - launch the script `./vnc_virtual_display_linker.py`
 - on the menu:
-  - press `a` to activate the adbc connection
+  - press `a` to activate the adbc connection (to use it via USB.
+See ADB SUPPORT)
-  - press `n` to create a new virtual monitor
   - press `s` to start the VNC server with the default configuration
+  - enter a password
     - `ctrl-c` to stop the server
   - follow the instructions on the screen for more functionalities

 Once the server has started, on your device:
-- launch a VNC client like bVNC Free: https://play.google.com/store/apps/details?id=com.iiordanov.freebVNC&hl=it
+- launch a VNC client like [bVNC Free](https://play.google.com/store/apps/details?id=com.iiordanov.freebVNC&hl=it)
 - configure the ip address of the server and the password you used while installing x11vnc
 - connect and enjoy your second screen!

 ## ADB SUPPORT
 You should be able to connect most Android tablets/phones with an USB cable to the VNC server thanks to the ADB platform.
+Because of smaller latency, I would recommend you to connect your device via this way.

 First, you need to install the proper tools:
 `sudo apt install adb android-tools-adb android-tools-fastboot`